 A modern gait laboratory.

 Human locomotion, or gait, may be described as a translatory progression of the body as a whole, produced by coordinated, rotatory movements of body segments.1 The alternating movements of the lower extremities essentially support and carry along the head, arms, and trunk.
-The head, arms, and trunk constitute about 75% of total body weight, with the head and arms contributing about 25% ...
+The head, arms, and trunk constitute about 75% of total body weight, with the head and arms contributing about 25% of ...